 Pricing: Ranges from $20 – $335 per month, based on features and list size.

 Constant Contact is email marketing automation designed for smaller businesses.
 With their tool, you can create automated trigger campaigns, collect new emails automatically, and send segmented follow-up messages.
 With Constant Contact, your email program has all the features you need, without the clutter some other tools drown you in.

 Pricing: Ranges from $150 – $1,000+ per month, based on features and support.

-Social media automation tools encompass one of the broadest fields—with solutions designed to help automate various aspects of social media marketing, from content publishing, to monitoring, to analytics.
+Social media automation tools encompass one of the broadest fields—with solutions designed to help automate various aspects of social media marketing, from content publishing and monitoring to analytics.

 As such, nearly any brand can benefit from a social media scheduling tool like Buffer.
 That said, you probably don’t need a full-fledged social media automation tool unless:

 More than one person is publishing under your brand’s social media accounts

 Your brand is active on multiple social networks

 You’re using social media for multiple purposes, like paid advertising or providing customer support

 Pricing: Ranges from $39 – $599+ per month, based on social profiles, users, and more.